da4all/da4all.github.io/_cards/why-big-data-needs-thick-data.md

 title: "Why Big Data Needs Thick Data"

 teaser: >
-  Tricia Wang calls for the importance of integrating "thick data" alongside "big data," or qualitative insights gathered from human interactions, emotions, and stories.
+  Tricia Wang calls for the importance of integrating 'thick data' alongside 'big data,' or qualitative insights gathered from human interactions, emotions, and stories.
 These can fill the gaps left by big data, offering a more comprehensive understanding of human behavior and aiding in better decision-making.

 keywords:
   - "Big Data"